Motion blur is essentially the same thing as camera blur, but with a few differences.

 Motion blur is an effect that is most common in images captured using long shutter speeds, but it can also be caused by low light conditions or by the use of a low shutter speed during normal lighting conditions

 In order to understand how motion blur works, it helps to understand how a camera captures an image.
 A lens focuses light onto the film or digital sensor inside the camera, creating an image that we can see when we take a picture.

 When you click your camera’s shutter button, your camera opens its shutter for a specific amount of time determined by your camera’s shutter speed setting.
-If there isn’t enough light available during this time period to create an exposure,

 How To Control Motion Blur

 You’re going to need to learn about these settings and use them according to their strengths: